AvolitesLtd/TitanManual/prismdocs/zero/play/layers.md

 ### Trim Bar

-Trim is available to set on the layer, but can also be overrride by the bank element via the [Preview](../preview) Window.
+Trim is available to set on the layer, but can also be override by the bank element via the [Preview](../preview) Window.